SwapneilM/Largest-continuous-subarray/README.md

 the last 2 elements of the array are -100,50.
 Our new sub-array is [9,-11,14,-100,50], we can see this sub-array total sum is less than previous one.
 So the correct answer is [9,-11,14].

-Our logic we will fine if there any positive elements in the array but will fail there are none.
+Our logic we will be fine if there are any positive elements in the array but will fail there are none.
-To rectify this we will add IF statement that will just return the max element if the srray has no positive element.
+To rectify this we will add a IF statement that will return the max element if the srray has no positive element.